 Recently, Carolyn has been tapped by the Ohio to Erie Trail Organization and the Ohio Department of Transportation to design the first official printed map of the entire Ohio to Erie Trail.
 The IGotABike.com Trail Guide will be the perfect companion to this long awaited map.

-For advertising in the trail guide or on the website, please email email@example.com
+For information on advertising in the trail guide or on the website, please email email@example.com

 The Ohio to Erie Trail is an off road bicycle route connecting Lake Erie and the Ohio River.
 The trail was founded by Ed Honton in 1991 and crosses the state of Ohio from Cincinnati to Cleveland following lands formerly owned by railroads and canals that have been converted to bicycle trails.
 The Ohio to Erie Trail is a route that utilizes existing bicycle trails and the organization is working to close the gaps to achieve the dream of a cross state off road route for non-motorized transportation.
 The trail is nearly complete with 85% on trail and 15% on road and new sections of trail are scheduled to be paved this summer.
 Click here for more.